sumn2u/learn-javascript/en/interview-questions/advance-level.md

 The `async` keyword is used to declare an asynchronous function, which ensures that the function returns a promise.
 The `await` keyword is used inside an `async` function to pause the execution until the promise is resolved or rejected.

-Using `async/await` simplifies error handling, as you can use traditional try/catch blocks instead of `.catch` with promises.
+Using `async/await` simplifies error handling, as we can use traditional try/catch blocks instead of `.catch` with promises.

 ## 4. Advanced Array Methods